 The Maui cluster scheduler has a number of advantages over TORQUE's default FIFO scheduler, including the ability to backfill shorter jobs into holes in the schedule, an advance reservation capability, and a far more sophisticated priority scheme.
 Together, these features improve utilization, provide a fairer allocation of resources, and allow resources to be dedicated for critical real-time applications, such as storm surge predictions or surgical image processing.

-As currently configured for W&M HPC systems, Maui determines job priority based on the following factors:
+As currently configured for William & Mary HPC systems, Maui determines job priority based on the following factors:

 - Job duration: short jobs don't tie up resources for long periods of time, so they have higher priority than long jobs.